 How to Identify Squirrel Diseases and Symptoms

-- Leptospirosis - symptoms include fever, headache, vomiting, jaundice, and rash.
+Leptospirosis: Bacterial infection that causes fever, headache, vomiting, jaundice, and rash.

-- Rabies - though rare, sometimes squirrels pass this virus onto humans via biting or scratching.
+Rabies: Though rare, sometimes squirrels pass this virus onto humans via biting or scratching.

 Get Professional Help

 Contact professional wildlife removal services if you’ve identified a squirrel intrusion on your property.
 Never approach or handle squirrels as diseases can be transferred via urine, feces, scratches, and bites.
 Critter Control technicians are trained in the safe and humane removal of nuisance squirrels as well as damage repair.

 Request a Quote